 Behind all auto racing drivers are the pit crews who toil dilligently and tirelessly, ensuring the cars in their care are as well prepared as possible to help ensure a winning performance.
 In the history of Island oval track racing, one such dedicated crew member was Walter Wakelyn.

-Walt began his activities in the sport of auto racing in 1939 as a mechanic for Stu Pringle.
-He continued in this role in 1940, then joined the Royal Canadian Navy during the war years from 1940 to 1945.
+Moving in his youth from his birthplace of Calgary, Alberta, Walt began his racing involvement in 1939 as a mechanic for Stu Pringle who owned a “Big Car” (sprint car) that raced at Victoria’s “Langford Speedway”.
+He continued in this role into 1940 and then joined the Royal Canadian Navy during the war years, serving from 1940 to 1945.

-Walt retired from active racing for a while, but the bug bit him again in the 1980’s when he became involved with Ron Douglas and the vintage race cars of the Pacific Northwest “Golden Wheels” fraternity as well as his becoming a member of the California-based “Western Racing Association”.
+Walt retired from active racing for a while, but the “racing bug” bit him again in the 1980’s when he became involved with Ron Douglas and the vintage race cars of the Pacific Northwest “Golden Wheels” fraternity as well as his becoming a member of the California-based “Western Racing Association”.

 Walt passed in January of 2008 at the age of 87.